kmcneil901/Chest-X-Ray-Abnormality-Detection-Multi-Label-CNN/README.md

 ## Repository Outline
 1. "Chest X-Ray Abnormality Detection (Multi-Label CNN).ipynb" is the main notebook page where the data cleaning, preprocessing, and modeling takes place.
-2. The "insert presentation name" is the deck for the non-techical presentation.
+2. The PDF titled "Lung Abnormality Detection in Chest X-Rays Presentation Deck" are the slides from the non-techical presentation.
 3. "lung_abnormality_detection_app.py" is where the steamlit website creation code is located.
 4. "model.h5" is the final model that is linked to the deployed streamlit website to generate new predictions.
 5. "requirements.txt" is the documentation about the environment setup to ensure seamless deployment of the streamlit webste despite any environment dependencies.